Walodja1987/xns/test/Tests.md

 - Should register a new namespace correctly.
 - Should set namespace creator to `msg.sender`.
 - Should set `createdAt` to current block timestamp.
-- Should initialize namespace with 200 free names.
 - Should map price to namespace correctly.
 - Should allow owner to register namespace without fee (msg.value = 0) during initial period (1 year).
 - Should allow owner to register namespace with fees during initial period (optional payment).